OsayamenData/OsayamenData.GitHub.io/index.md

 ---
 #### [BANKING PROJECT]()
 [<img src="images/pexels-pixabay-210574.jpg?raw=true"/>]()
-<p><i>In this case study from Data Analytics Accelerator using SQL, I was asked to analyze IDA (International Development Association).
+In this case study from Data Analytics Accelerator using SQL, I was asked to analyze IDA (International Development Association).
 An organization that lend funds to developing and struggling countries.
-Here, I focused on Ethiopia and analyzed the general trend of countries that used these services.<i></p>
+Here, I focused on Ethiopia and analyzed the general trend of countries that used these services.

 ---